BlueQuartzSoftware/DREAM3DSuperbuild/ReadMe.md

 ### Linux ###

-For information on how to build a DREAM.3D SDK using the DREAM3D Superbuild on Mac OS X, please visit [Making an SDK (Linux)](https://github.com/bluequartzsoftware/DREAM3DSuperbuild/blob/develop/docs/Making_an_SDK_Linux.md).
+For information on how to build a DREAM.3D SDK using the DREAM3D Superbuild on Linux, please visit [Making an SDK (Linux)](https://github.com/bluequartzsoftware/DREAM3DSuperbuild/blob/develop/docs/Making_an_SDK_Linux.md).

 ## Resources ##